-1-Sentence-Summary: Doesn’t Hurt To Ask explains how to become a master of persuasion by asking all of the right questions and teaches how intentional questions are the key to sharing your ideas, connecting with your audience, and convincing people of your way of thinking whether you’re in the office or at home.
+1-Sentence-Summary: Doesn’t Hurt To Ask teaches persuasion via asking the right questions, explaining that intentional questions are the key to sharing your ideas, connecting with your audience, and convincing people both in the office and at home.

 Read in: 4 minutes

 Favorite quote from the author:

 Convincing people to change their minds about anything is hard.
 Especially when there are strong convictions involved.
 Trey Gowdy is a former Congressman and Prosecutor, and he knows firsthand how difficult it can be to persuade people to see things the way you do.

 In Doesn’t Hurt to Ask: Using the Power of Questions to Communicate, Connect, and Persuade, Trey Gowdy uses his experience to teach the subtle art of persuasion through asking questions.
 He explains that a good question can help you effectively communicate your thoughts to your audience and win people over.